-- 1. The Board of Directors of the Corporation ("Board") is responsible for: - (a) stewardship of the Corporation; - (b) supervising the management of the business and affairs of the Corporation; and - (c) providing leadership to the Corporation by practicing responsible, sustainable and ethical decision making. - 2.
+- 1. The Board of Directors of the Corporation ("Board") is responsible for: - (a) stewardship of the Corporation; and - (b) supervising the management of the business and affairs of the Corporation. - 2.
 The Board has the responsibility to: - (a) act honestly and in good faith with a view to the best interests of the Corporation; - (b) exercise the care, diligence and skill that a reasonably prudent Board would exercise in comparable circumstances; and - (c) direct management to ensure legal, regulatory and exchange requirements applicable to the Corporation have been met. - 3.
 To be considered for nomination and election to the Board, directors must demonstrate integrity and high ethical standards in their business dealings, their personal affairs and in the discharge of their duties to and on behalf of the Corporation. - 4.
-The Board is responsible to: - (a) meet in person, or in exceptional circumstances by telephone conference call, at least once each quarter and as often thereafter as required to discharge the duties of the Board; - (b) hold meetings of the independent directors without management and non-independent directors present; and - (c) comply with the position description applicable to individual directors. - 5.
+The Board is responsible to: - (a) meet at least once each quarter and as often thereafter as required to discharge the duties of the Board; and - (b) hold meetings of the independent directors without management and non-independent directors present. - 5.
 The Board is responsible to annually select a member of the Board to serve as Board Chair. - 6.
-The Board Chair shall: - (a) provide leadership to the directors; - (b) manage the affairs of the Board; and - (c) ensure that the Board functions effectively in fulfillment of its duties to the Corporation.

-7. The Board is responsible to:
+The Board Chair shall: - (a) provide leadership to the directors; - (b) manage the affairs of the Board; and - (c) ensure that the Board functions effectively in fulfillment of its duties to the Corporation. - 7.
+The Board is responsible to: - (a) establish such committees of the Board as are required by applicable law and as are necessary to effectively discharge the duties of the Board; - (b) appoint directors to serve as members of each committee;